janethw/janethw/README.md

 2. **Library**: This console app is written in Python and connects to a MySQL database.
 The front-end is the user console, which allows users to search for books, check them out and return them.
 Link to follow.

-3. **Quiz**: Quiz was my first collaborative build.
+3. **Quiz**: Quiz was a collaborative build.
 It uses client-side technologies and is built with CodePen. [https://codepen.io/jaylgee/pen/vYPrxep]

 ## Other Projects